nokafor/MSBuild2017Quickstarts/Yo.md

 	```

 7. Save the changes.
 Then, sideload the add-in into Excel again.
 The label of the button should be different.
+	> Office only parses the manifest file when the add-in is loaded.
+Therefore, when you make updates to the manifest, you have to reload the add-in to see the changes reflected.

 	![Screenshot of updated button]()